Arkady23/http.net-https.net/README.md

 The number of threads should not be set to the maximum possible.
 The default is 100.
 Watch the log, the last numeric field in each entry shows the number of the running thread.
 Over time, you will understand how many simultaneous threads you have in use.
 This value is probably significantly less than 100.

 Http and https servers support only fast CGI, using a simple script using the quick start technology.
-For example, for the Python language, this is the initcgi.py script, given in the repository in the NET4/www/ folder.
+For example, for the Python language, this is the initcgi.py script, given in the repository in the www folder.
 The script interpreter runs the initcgi script not at the moment of receiving a request from the client, but after sending the next response.
 Such an initial script can be implemented in most modern interpreted languages.
 This does not apply to prg scripts, for which the initCGI role is performed by the VisualFoxPro.Application COM server.

 By default, http and https servers will process scripts in Visual Foxpro and Python.
 But in the server parameters, you can replace the script extension and handler with any other that you prefer for one reason or another — the popular php or "dotnet fsi", which executes scripts with the fsx extension, written in F#.